 - Preheat the oven to 350°F (175°C).
 Lightly grease a medium casserole dish with butter to prevent sticking and encourage golden edges.

-Tips for Success: Choosing the Ideal Cheese and Perfect Texture
+Tips for Success: Cheese Choice and Texture

-- Mozzarella: Provides creamy meltiness without overpowering sweetness.
+- Mozzarella: Creamy meltiness without overpowering sweetness.

 Presentation and Serving Suggestions